Data-Driven LQR with Finite-Time Experiments via Extremum-Seeking Policy Iteration: /: Algorithm Description and Convergence Properties

-for all $\iter \ge \bar{\iter}$.
-Moreover, the convergence to the set $\{(\z,\g) \in \R\times \cK \mid \norm{\g - \gstar} \leq r\}$ is exponentially fast. \oprocend \end{theorem} The proof of Theorem~\ref{th:convergence} is provided in Section~\ref{sec:proof}.
+for all $\iter \in \N$. \oprocend \end{theorem} The proof of Theorem~\ref{th:convergence} is provided in Section~\ref{sec:proof}.
 More in detail, the proof is based on the exploitation of Lyapunov stability and \emph{averaging theory} tools to prove that $(\f^\star,\gstar)$ is a semi-global practical exponentially stable equilibrium point of system~\eqref{eq:system} restricted to $\R \times \cK$, for a suitable $\f^\star \in \R$.

+Theorem~\ref{th:convergence} requires an initial gain $\g\ud0$ that stabilizes the unknown pair $(A,B)$.
+We note that this does not necessarily require knowledge of $(A,B)$, see, e.g., the data-driven approach in~\cite{de2019formulas}, which computes stabilizing gains from system samples. \begin{remark} Theorem~\ref{th:convergence} formally guarantees that, for sufficiently small values of $\ssz$ and $\delta$, and sufficiently large values of $\Tsim$, \algo/ achieves the desired convergence properties.
+The proofs provide all the necessary steps to determine such values.
+However, in practice, obtaining them analytically may be complex.
+As a result, one may prefer to determine $\bar{\ssz}$, $\bar{\delta}$, and $\bar{\Tsim}$ empirically, starting from reasonable initial guesses and then iteratively decreasing $\ssz$ and $\delta$, and increasing $\Tsim$, until the desired convergence properties are achieved. \oprocend \end{remark}